What Do Automotive Engineering Technician Do?

 How do I Become an Automotive Engineering Technician?

-What education is needed to be an Automotive Engineering Technician?
+Education needed to be an Automotive Engineering Technician:

 How Long Does it Take to Become an Automotive Engineering Technician?